Social Security Income

 Type of Social Security benefit

-Borrower is drawing Social Security benefits from own account/work record 1
+Borrower is drawing Social Security benefits from own account/work record 1arrow-up-right

-Borrower is drawing Social Security benefits from another person’s account/work record or from their own account/work record for the benefit of another2
+Borrower is drawing Social Security benefits from another person’s account/work record or from their own account/work record for the benefit of another2arrow-up-right

 Retirement